Frosty. Crisp. Refreshing. That’s Frosé!

 Frosé might just be one of the easiest drinks to make — no fancy equipment needed.
 With just a few ingredients and a blender, you can be slurping these babies out of stemless wine glasses in no time!
 It’s really just a matter of blending the frozen wine with some fruit…yup, it’s that simple!

-Lots of Frosé recipes out there are just straight Rosé wine blended with some ice and a little bit of fruity sweetener to keep the flavour of the wine.
-Those are really delicious too, but I love fruits, and I love to taste their real flavour in my drink.
-And so instead of ice, I use real fruits; freezing either the Rosé or the fruits (or sometimes both), and then blend.
+Most Frosé recipes call for just straight Rosé wine blended with some ice and a little bit of a fruity sweetener to keep the flavour of the wine.
+But even if those are really delicious too, I love fruits, and I love to taste their real flavour in my drink.
+And so instead of just plain ice, I like to use real fruits for this cocktail; freezing either the Rosé or the fruits (or sometimes both), and then I blend.
 This way I obtain the iciness needed to make the drink from the wine AND the natural sweetness of the fruit!
 Exquisite!

 When it comes to cocktails, wine drinks – margaritas, sangrias, and fruity drinks are usually what I gravitate towards.
 When blended with fruits, like cherries, peaches, raspberries, or strawberries, Rosé wine transforms into an amazing frozen drink because these fruits are sweet, juicy, and the perfect complement to most rose-coloured wines.
 You can use a wide variety of fruits to recreate this recipe and still obtain a very rich and supremely delicious cocktail.
 I’ve had some amazing Frosés made with watermelon, grapefruit and nectarines, so at the end of the day, all you need is to get creative.

 But you know what I’m not about to do?
-I’m not about to take extra steps that, to be honest, really aren’t necessary.
+I’m not about to take extra steps that, to be honest, really aren’t necessary in the making of this drink.
 I’m all about simple and effective.
-This simple 4-ingredient cocktail has been blended a bunch of times at my house over the past weeks and there seems to be no end in sight.
+Frosé for me is a simple 4-ingredient cocktail that has been blended a bunch of times at my house and there seems to be no end in sight.

-The recipe is basically like a regular ole smoothie, which is some frozen Rosé wine and fruit as the main ingredients.
+My go-to recipe is basically that of a regular ole smoothie; which is some frozen Rosé wine and fruit as the main ingredients.
 The rest of the ingredients are totally optional — a splash of vodka for an alcoholic kick, some sweetener if you like your cocktails on the sweeter side and juice from one lemon if you like a little bit of tartness in your cocktail.
 Throw everything in a blender and voilà!
 It takes a little forethought though, since you would have to freeze your wine about 8 hours before or overnight, but other than that, easy-peasy!

 » This recipe can also be done with frozen fruits in order to get that perfect slushy texture with a prominent fruity undertone.
 Fresh, ripe fruits which are in season are naturally very sweet, so feel free to freeze your fresh fruit or any mushy, overripe fruits the next time you have some on hand to enjoy in a future batch of Frosé.
 The best way to freeze fresh fruits is to wash them with cold water, peel and slice them into cubes if you need to, then toss them with 2 tablespoons of lemon juice or vinegar to prevent them from turning brown and to kill any bacteria which may still be lingering on the fruit.
 Arrange them in a single layer on a parchment paper-lined baking sheet and place them in the freezer until frozen.
 Once completely frozen, transfer them to a large Ziplock bag; this way they don’t all freeze together into one large clump.
 I love to make my Frosé with part fresh fruits, part frozen.
 I obtain an amazing texture that way.